 - Radiation Therapist - the highly trained technologist who administers the radiation therapy to the patient over the course of their treatment plan.

 - Medical Physicist - a specialist who is responsible for assuring that the radiation prescribed in imaging and radiation therapy is delivered accurately and safely.

 - Dosimetrist - the person who arranges the right dose of radiation therapy for the patient.

-Your Affiliated Oncologists care team can help determine if radiation therapy is the best option for you.
-Make an appointment with us today to talk to an oncologist who specializes in your type of cancer.
+Your Affiliated Oncologists' care team can help determine if radiation therapy is the best option for you.
+Make an appointment at one of our locations in Hazel Crest, Mokena, Oak Lawn, or Palos Heights, IL to talk to an oncologist who specializes in your type of cancer.